nushell/rfcs/text/0006-path-to-1.0.md

 ### Core data model

-- [ ] Streams as values.
+- [x] Streams as values.
 Will it be possible?
-If so, how will it work?
+If so, how will it work? (now `$in`)
   * eg) `ls | echo %1`
   * Related to the above: xargs-like functionality
-- [ ] Explor dataframes as the transport for data inside of the engine
+- [ ] Explore dataframes as the transport for data inside of the engine
   * eg) polars+apache arrow

 ### Types

 - [ ] Future-proof type syntax
-- [ ] Enable building support for external command autocomplete
+- [x] Enable building support for external command autocomplete

 ### Fixing outstanding bugs

-- [ ] Remove all dynamic scoping.
+- [x] Remove all dynamic scoping.
 Ensure all scoping is lexical.

 ### Philosophy

-- [ ] Are repl/script the same?
+- [x] Are repl/script the same?
 Where do we differ?
 Related: align `;` to work the same as `\n`.
 - [ ] Should we raise exceptions if there are holes in the data as you process it?
 When and how?

 ## 0.80 milestone